-Do things you make at home cost more than buying?
+Do these things to make at home cost more than buying?

-One thing I do want to address quickly is the thought that making homemade products costs more.
+I do want to address quickly the notion that homemade products cost more.

-While it is true that most of the time, the ingredients will cost you more to get started, in the long run, you actually save money.
-You may pay $15.00 for a pound of beeswax pellets, but you will use such a small amount for each product that you will get more than 30 uses out of that $15.00.
+In most cases, it is true that the ingredients will cost you more to get started, but you’ll actually save money in the long run.
+You may pay $15.00 for a pound of beeswax pellets, but you will use so little for each product that you will get more than 30 uses out of that $15.00.

-When you look at it that way, you’re really spending $0.50 per use for the beeswax pellets vs the cost of the product, labor, packaging and marketing in stores.
+If you look at it from that perspective, you are really spending $0.50 per use for the beeswax pellets vs the cost of the product, labor, packaging and marketing in stores.

 The only thing you’ll need to worry about when buying your supplies is that they are pure and aren’t mixed with anything that could harm your family.
 This is especially true when it comes to essential oils.